dstock48/byo-backend/README.md

 # Winter Resort API [![CircleCI](https://circleci.com/gh/dstock48/byo-backend.svg?style=svg)](https://circleci.com/gh/dstock48/byo-backend)
 ---
 The Winter Resort API provides multiple endpoints to access data related to all major winter resorts in the United States.
-This API follows [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) API guidelines and is seccured using [JSON Web Tokens](https://jwt.io/) for user Authentication and Authorization.
+This API follows [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) API guidelines and is secured using [JSON Web Tokens](https://jwt.io/) for user Authentication and Authorization.

 Version 1 of the API returns all data in JSON format and includes access to `Resorts` and `Trails` data containing the following information: